Explore how NHS Forth Valley’s R&D team is driving innovation through leading research.

 This study is investigating what is the best time for people with severe asymptomatic aortic stenosis to have valve replacement surgery.
 The current standard of care is to monitor and wait for symptoms to develop before having surgery.
-The EASY-AS trial is comparing this method to having valve replacement surgery earlier, before symptoms develop, with the aim of showing whether early surgery improves outcomes while reducing hospitalizations from heart failure due to aortic stenosis.
+The EASY-AS trial is comparing this method to having valve replacement surgery earlier, before symptoms develop, with the aim of showing whether early surgery improves outcomes while reducing hospitalisations from heart failure due to aortic stenosis.

 Sponsor